Club-S/ETH-ChainIDE/README.md

 The contract serves to mint a Club NFT for a NFT-gated Club.
 - Users who are creating the club are only allowed to set NFT rules within its assets.
 - Users who want to join the club for discussion must hold the same NFT.
-- Further developments will be into:
+- Further ideas will be into:
+  - Staking NFTs to mint a Club NFT
-  - Club NFT can be traded in app
+  - Allow Club NFT to be traded in app
   - Blindbox pre-sale of Club NFT minting rights
   - Club NFT can be display besides username
   - NFT-gated Club could issue fractional Club NFT